w3c/wai-arrm/content/visual-designer.md

 ## Tasks to get started

-Below is a list of tasks for visual designers to get started making your work more accessible to disabled people.
+Below is a list of tasks for Visual Designers to get started making your work more accessible to disabled people.
 If these design tasks aren't met, your design can create barriers to users with disabilities.

 You can also get the full list of [Tasks Involved in Accessibility as a web page](/planning/arrm/tasks/) with other roles, or download the [CSV file]({{ "/content-assets/wai-arrm/arrm-all-tasks.csv" | relative_url }}).